Hugh Hamshaw Thomas: Career

+However, he had also met another Swedish paleobotanist, Thore Halle (1884–1964), whose experience of plant fossils from the coast of Yorkshire inspired Thomas to seek out new fossils from these locations.
+He searched for the inconspicuous specimens of fruit or flowers, rather than the larger, more obvious, leaves.
+This enabled him to demonstrate that the seed-bearing Caytonia, the pollen-bearing Antholithius and the leaves Sagenopteris were all parts of the same plant.
+It was in the Caytoniales, important to gymnosperm evolution.
+Thomas's approach to paleobotany, of actively seeking out his own specimens (rather than relying on ones sent to the museum), was novel to UK paleobotany at the time, and had a longer-term impact on the field than his scientific discoveries alone.

+Thomas's experience with aerial photography and mapping during the First World War led to him being involved in a project on mapping India from aerial photographs as well as research in the Aeronautical Department at Cambridge on his return to civilian life after the war.

+He was awarded the university's Walsingham medal in 1923 and a D. Sc. degree in 1926.
 He was elected a Fellow of the Royal Society in May, 1934.
-His candidature citation read: "His researches cover a wide field; to Palaeobotany he has made several original contributions of great value; notably on the leaves of Calamites (Phil Tran, 1911), on the structure of Cycadean fronds, on new genera, e.g., 'Williamsoniella' (Phil Trans, 1915); the Caytoniales, a paper of exceptional importance (Phil Trans, 1925); also several papers on Jurassic floras, etc. Dr Thomas is well known as an authority on aircraft photography and was one of the first to demonstrate its application to the survey of vegetation.
+His candidature citation read: "His researches cover a wide field; to Palaeobotany he has made several original contributions of great value; notably on the leaves of Calamites (Phil Tran, 1911), on the structure of Cycadean fronds, on new genera, e.g., Williamsoniella (Phil Trans, 1915); the Caytoniales, a paper of exceptional importance (Phil Trans, 1925); also several papers on Jurassic floras, etc. Dr Thomas is well known as an authority on aircraft photography and was one of the first to demonstrate its application to the survey of vegetation.
 His work is characterized by originality and by the skilful use of new methods of technique."

 After being elected a Fellow in 1925, he was president of the Linnean Society of London from 1955 to 1958 and was awarded their prestigious Darwin-Wallace Medal in 1958 and their Linnean Medal in 1960.
 Thomas was also a founding member of the British Society for the History of Science, later serving as the Society's President between 1953 and 1955.